 Set a Custom Repeat Reminder on iPhone with Siri

-Summon Siri as usual with a long press on the Home button and then use the following verbiage:
+Summon Siri as usual with a long press on the Home button, or by initiating Hey Siri, and then use the following verbiage:

 - Remind me to [task] [custom interval]

 Here are some practical examples using real language that works with Siri:

 - Remind me to water my plants every 3 days

 - Remind me to take a pill at 10:30am every other day

 - Remind me to eat potato chips every Thursday and Friday

 - Remind me to do something every two days when I get home